 A US-Russian citizen is convicted in Russia after anti-war posts on social media

-A court in Russia has convicted a dual U.S.-Russian citizen for “rehabilitating Nazism” after posting anti-war images on social media
+A court in Russia has convicted a dual U.S.-Russian citizen for “rehabilitating Nazism” over posts on social media

-A dual U.S.-Russian citizen was convicted for “rehabilitating Nazism” by a St. Petersburg court Wednesday after posting anti-war images on social media.
+A dual U.S.-Russian citizen was convicted for “rehabilitating Nazism” by a St. Petersburg court Wednesday over posts on social media.

-Yuri Malev was sentenced to three-and-a-half years in a minimum-security penal colony, a Russian penitentiary facility with relatively relaxed regulations.

 Court documents said one post showed the ribbon pinned to a corpse alongside the caption of “how to wear the Saint George’s ribbon properly."
 The documents described the posts as “humiliating the honor and dignity of World War II veterans."